Renting With Pets: The Tenant’s Guide

 4.Be flexible

-If you find something outside your preferred location, but it allows pets, it’s worth considering.
+If you find something outside your preferred location, but it allows you to rent with pets, it’s worth considering.
 Pet friendly properties can mean compromising.

 5.Prepare to pay more